-1This Summary Table provides a qualitative estimate of population-based short- and long-term health risks associated with the occupational environment conditions at As Sulamaniyah, PB Andrea, and FOB Suse.
+1This Summary Table provides a qualitative estimate of population-based short- and long-term health risks associated with the occupational environment conditions at ATNRC and vicinity that includes COP Cashe South, Dolby, PB Red, and JSS Zubaida:.
 It does not represent an individual exposure profile.
 Actual individual exposures and health effects depend on many variables.
 For example, while a chemical may have been present in the environment, if a person did not inhale, ingest, or contact a specific dose of the chemical for adequate duration and frequency, then there may have been no health risk.
 Alternatively, a person at a specific location may have experienced a unique exposure which could result in a significant individual exposure.
 Any such person seeking medical care should have their specific exposure documented in an SF600.

-2 This assessment is based on specific environmental sampling data and reports obtained from 12 April 2003 through 03 December 2010.
+2 This assessment is based on specific environmental sampling data and reports obtained from 10 August 2003 through 4 March 2010.
 Sampling locations are assumed to be representative of exposure points for the camp population but may not reflect all the fluctuations in environmental quality or capture unique exposure incidents.

 3This Summary Table is organized by major categories of identified sources of health risk.
-It only lists those sub-categories specifically identified and addressed at As Sulamaniyah and vicinity.
+It only lists those sub-categories specifically identified and addressed at ATNRC and vicinity.
 The health risks are presented as Low, Moderate, High or Extremely High for both acute and chronic health effects.
 The health risk level is based on an assessment of both the potential severity of the health effects that could be caused and probability of the exposure that would produce such health effects.
-Details can be obtained from the APHC/AIPH.
+Details can be obtained from the Army Public Health Center (Provisional).
 Where applicable, "None Identified" is used when though a potential exposure is identified, and no health risks of either a specific acute or chronic health effects are determined.
 More detailed descriptions of OEH exposures that are evaluated but determined to pose no health risk are discussed in the following sections of this report.

-4Health risks in this Summary Table are based on quantitative surveillance thresholds (e.g. endemic disease rates; host/vector/pathogen surveillance) or screening levels, e.g. Military Exposure Guidelines (MEGs) for chemicals.
+4Health risks in this Summary Table are based on quantitative surveillance thresholds (e.g., endemic disease rates; host/vector/pathogen surveillance) or screening levels, e.g., Military Exposure Guidelines (MEGs) for chemicals.
 Some previous assessment reports may provide slightly inconsistent health risk estimates because quantitative criteria such as MEGs may have changed since the samples were originally evaluated and/or because this assessment makes use of all historic site data while previous reports may have only been based on a select few samples.

-1 Discussion of Health Risks at As Sulamaniyah and vicinity, Iraq by Source
+1 Discussion of Health Risks at ATNRC and vicinity, Iraq by Source